Cadasta/cadasta-docs/en/09-XLSForms.md

 * [The minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) creates a schema for the bare minimum of data needed by the platform; and

-* [The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_location_minus_tenure_standard_cadasta_questionnaire.xlsx) is the starting point for many of our partners.
+* [The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx) is the starting point for many of our partners.
 It includes the same entry fields as the minimum questionnaire, with some added.

 Repeating Questionnaires:

-> Add links to the below questionnaires

-* [The multiple location questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_location_minus_tenure_standard_cadasta_questionnaire.xlsx) lets you collect data for multiple locations that all relate to a single party, but may have different relationships to each one.
+* [The multiple location questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_location_standard_cadasta_questionnaire.xlsx) lets you collect data for multiple locations that all relate to a single party, but may have different relationships to each one.
 For example, a community group may hold a lease for one property and have right-of-way access for another.
 If a party has the same relationship to all the locations, then a similar, alternative form is available - the [multiple location, single relationship questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_location_minus_tenure_standard_cadasta_questionnaire.xlsx).
 Both of these forms have many of the same fields as the minimum questionnaire.

-* [The multiple party questionnaire]() lets you collect data for multiple parties that may have relationships with a single location.
+* [The multiple party questionnaire]( https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_party_standard_cadasta_questionnaire.xlsx) lets you collect data for multiple parties that may have relationships with a single location.
 For example, a building may be leased by many tenants and owned by another individual.
-In the event that the parties all have the same relationship with the location, then an alternative is available: the [multiple party, single relationship questionnaire]().
+In the event that the parties all have the same relationship with the location, then an alternative is available: the [multiple party, single relationship questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/multiple_party_minus_tenure_standard_cadasta_questionnaire.xlsx).
 Like the other repeating questionnaires, these forms have many of the same fields as the minimum questionnaire.

 You can use any of these forms as starting points for your project.
 You can also modify parts of these forms to fit your data collection needs.